On the Complexity of the Skolem Problem at Low Orders

 The most significant structural result concerning the zeros of an LRS is the celebrated Skolem-Mahler-Lech Theorem \cite{Skolem_SML,Mahler_SML,lech_note_1953}, which states that the set of zeros of an LRS is a union of a finite number of arithmetic progressions and a finite set.
 The statement may be refined via the concept of \emph{non-degeneracy}.
 Define the \emph{characteristic polynomial} of the recurrence~\eqref{eqn:LRS_def} to be

 Let $\lambda_1, \dots, \lambda_s \in \mathbb{\overline{\mathbb Q}}$ be the distinct roots of $g$; these are called the \emph{characteristic roots} of $\LRS{u}$.
 We say $\LRS{u}$ is \emph{non-degenerate} if no ratio $\lambda_i/\lambda_j$ of distinct characteristic roots is a root of unity.
-A given LRS can be effectively decomposed as the interleaving of finitely many non-degenerate LRS~\cite[Theorem 1.6]{recurrence_sequences}.
+A given LRS can be effectively decomposed as the interleaving of finitely many identically zero or non-degenerate LRS~\cite[Theorem 1.6]{recurrence_sequences}.
 The core of the Skolem-Mahler-Lech Theorem is that a non-degenerate LRS that is not identically zero has finitely many zero terms.
 The Skolem Problem therefore reduces to determining whether a non-degenerate LRS has a zero term.

+One can also formulate a function problem variant of the Skolem Problem; find all $n \in \N$ such that $u_n = 0$.
+It is folklore that the function problem reduces to the decision problem of whether there exists a zero.
+Indeed, given a non-degenerate LRS $\LRS{u}$, one checks whether a zero exists using an oracle for the decision problem.
+If a zero $n_0$ exists, then one can find it by enumerating integers until it is found, and then shift the sequence to consider $\langle u_{n+n_0+1} \rangle_{n=0}^\infty$.
+One then repeats the process until the oracle finds no more zeros exist.
+Unfortunately, this reduction yields no information about how the complexities of the problems are related.

 To date, only partial decidability results are known, either by restricting the order of the LRS or by restricting the structure of the characteristic roots.